 Alternatively, if you just want to initialize a local Git repo that doesn't require credentials, select Create in the New Local Repo section.
 This will initialize a repo in the project folder.

-For GitHub, Bitbucket and GitLab accounts: select the repository you want to connect to.
+For GitHub, Bitbucket, and GitLab accounts, select the repository to which you want to connect.
 You can search for it in the list or input the URL and click Select.

 Now, your project is connected to the Git repository, and you can commit and push your changes.